Telecom Fraud Detection: How To Protect Your Business From Rising Threats

 While it can’t always be helped, customers or employees should avoid answering unfamiliar phone calls.
 The same goes for unsolicited text messages from unrecognized phone numbers.
 Users can let unfamiliar calls go to voicemail as a quick filter.
 Scammers will be unlikely to leave a message and move on to the next potential victim, while legitimate callers will leave details for a callback.

-As a general rule, organizations will never ask for personal identification and bank details over the phone.
+the phone.
 Make sure customers are aware you will never text or call out of the blue to ask for this information.
-You can also encourage them to call the details listed on your website directly if they’re unsure about a call they receive from you — it’s better to be over-cautious than get caught in a scam.
+You can also encourage them to call the details listed on your website directly if they’re unsure about a call they receive from you, it’s better to be over-cautious than get caught in a scam.

 Protect personal information

 Customers should protect their personal information at all times.
 This includes over live chat, emails, and phone calls.
-If someone calls them out of the blue with partial details, customers must question the source of that information — and not provide any more.
+If someone calls them out of the blue with partial details, customers must question the source of that information, and not provide any more.

 They should also protect their online account information by following password management best practices, such as: